a visible network

 In early 2018 we are delivering a data sandpit and hackathon with sponsored places and prizes to explore alarm data logic and how best to prioritise actionable insight in real time.

-Building on your contributions to thinking in we will deliver innovation design sprints to enable collaborative business proposals in support on selecting sensors, telemetry and associated operationalisation.
+Building on your contributions to thinking in we have begun to deliver innovation design sprints to enable collaborative business proposals in support on selecting sensors, telemetry and associated operationalisation.

 The sprints will provide support to enable topical developments and shape business cases for investment.